AkashM398/skf-labs/kbid-3-cross-site-scripting.md

 ![](.gitbook/assets/screen-shot-2019-01-29-at-13.08.38.png)

 As you can see in Chrome it didn't work because of the XSS Auditor setting that is enforced.
-This is an special browser header that can be set do add an additinal layer of security to the application.
+This is an special browser header that can be set do add an additional layer of security to the application.
 Let's use Firefox to see if we are able to trigger the XSS with our payload there.

 ![](.gitbook/assets/screen-shot-2019-01-29-at-13.05.36.png)